 i) incorrect index access (Solution = create new index or reorganize the index)

 ii) high table size (Solution = archive the old entries)

-Probs: Program buffer, CUA buffer, screen buffer too small
+Problem: Program buffer, CUA buffer, screen buffer too small.

-• GUI time – Response time between the dispatcher and the GUI during the roundtrips (roundtrips are communication steps between the SAP system and the front end during a transaction step).
+Response time between the dispatcher and the GUI during the round trips (round trips are communication steps between the SAP system and the front end during a transaction step).

-Probs: SAP memory configuration (extended memory, roll buffer)
+Problem: SAP memory configuration (extended memory, roll buffer).